- OUTDOOR LIVING

 At Western, we are harnessing the power of technology to implement efficiencies, strengthen safety and enhance our sustainable forest management practices.
 While big trees have been conserved as part of our forest strategy for nearly twenty years, the way in which we do this has markedly changed through the use of Light Detection and Ranging (LiDAR) technology, a 3D mapping tool.

 In the past, forestry professionals gathered information through field surveys.
 While these remain important means to assess forestlands, they involve time-consuming and labour-intensive processes.
 In addition, forests present significant challenges when it comes to obtaining precise and detailed information given their size, areas of difficult terrain and remoteness.

 Through the use of LiDAR, Western is now able to meet the need for timely, accurate and comprehensive information over extensive areas.
 We have been able to accurately and efficiently identify big trees while expanding our definition of big trees to include a tree’s height – something difficult to obtain by traditional methods.

-Since implementing LiDAR, we have identified approximately 2,000 big trees, many that are taller than 80 meters in height on the lands we manage that could meet the standards of our big tree policy.
+Since implementing LiDAR, we have conserved 353 big trees and are working to verify LiDAR measurements of more than 500 trees that appear to be over 80 meters tall.
 The tallest tree identified – a 94 metre Douglas fir – stands approximately as tall as a 30 storey building.
 Trees, such as this one, will be protected as biological anchors to support forest biodiversity.

 As a next step, we will be verifying those tall trees identified by LiDAR through field assessments.
 An enormous leap forward from previous methods, the use of LiDAR represents a new way to meet Western’s long-standing commitment to identifying and protecting some of B.C.’s oldest tress.